 AIM is privileged to work with educators, school, district and state partners helping to provide educators and education leaders with diagnostic and prescriptive tools grounded in the Science of Reading and the support required to apply and use in classroom practice.

-AIM Pathways educators and leaders now total more than 20,000 individuals in schools and districts in 29 states and three countries.
+AIM Pathways educators and leaders now total more than 20,000 individuals in schools and districts in more than 30 states and three countries.